-D-Tagatose is a naturally occurring monosaccharide and an enantiomer of D-fructose (inversion at C-4).
+D-Tagatose is a naturally occurring monosaccharide and a stereoisomer of D-fructose.
 It is an odourless white crystalline solid, with a sweet taste.
-It is produced from lactose in a two-step process involving enzymatic hydrolysis of lactose to galactose, followed by isomerisation under basic conditions.
+D-Tagatose is produced from lactose in a two-step process involving enzymatic hydrolysis of lactose to galactose, followed by isomerisation under basic conditions.

 D-Tagatose has technological properties similar to traditional sugars such as glucose and fructose and can be used as a reducing sugar as it caramelises at elevated temperatures.
 However, it is different from traditional sugars in that it is only partially absorbed by the body resulting in reduced energy value.
 The major fraction of D-tagatose reaches the large intestine unabsorbed (where it undergoes fermentation).
-Thus it offers health advantages as a low energy sugar with low glycaemic index.
+D-Tagatose thus offers health advantages as a low energy sugar with low glycaemic index.